xunil75/PyPlex/README.md

 I'm not yet satisfied with the look and feel and that's why I didn't release it yet.
 I did not finish the login and logout page yet but I'm getting there very soon.

+## Installation

+Stop your pyload Server

+navigate to '/usr/share/pyload/module/web'
+Open the file webinterface.py for editing
+Search for the following line in the file:
+`FileSystemLoader(join(PROJECT_DIR, "templates", "default")),`

+Insert the following lines of code right after:

+`"PyPlex": FileSystemLoader(join(PROJECT_DIR, "templates", "PyPlex")),`

+Delete the file webinterface.pyc in the same folder.

+Copy all of the files from this repro from `template` folder to `/usr/share/pyload/module/web/templates` Copy all of the files from this repro from `media` folder to `/usr/share/pyload/module/web/media`

+Restart your pyload Server

+Log in to the webinterface.
+Navigate to settings open the menu item webinterface.
+Enter the name of the new theme: "PyPlex" in the template field.

+Restart your pyload server

 For now these are some screenshots on how it looks now:

 Login Page: